sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 # Pkce client in Nextjs

-I have come across several articles about creating public PKCE clients but are actually using secrets in their configurations.
-Therefore, the purpose of this demo is to show that a public client can be created without using secrets.
+I have come across several articles about creating public PKCE clients.
+However, they end up  actually using the client secret in their configurations which is not what I would like to do.
+Therefore, the purpose of this demo is to show that a public client can be created without using a client-secret.

 This demo will create a Public PKCE client using [NextJS](https://nextjs.org/) with [NextAuth](https://next-auth.js.org/) api.